kilpkonn/msc-thesis/main.typ

 Autocompletion is predicting of what the user is typing and then suggesting the predictions to user.
 In case of programming the suggestions are usually derived form context and may be just a words from current buffer or maybe functions reachabele in the current context.
 It is nowadys cosidered one of the basic features that any integrated development environment (IDE) has built in.

-As implementing autocompletion for every language in every IDE is rather time consuming a Language server protocol (LSP) has been invented to allow many IDEs to share the same tool for autocompletion together with other common functionality.
-We will explore the LSP protocol in @lsp-protocol to have the basic understanding of the framework we are in.
+We will explore the LSP protocol in @lsp-protocol to have the basic understanding of the constraints and features of the framework we are working in.
-#todo("NxM problem, reference GCC paper etc.")
-#todo(" and constraints and features of the framework we are working in")
-#todo("maybe say something about implementation")
+This is essensial to later undersand some of our design choises for implementation later described in @design.

 Lets take a look at some of the poplular autocompletion tools and their autocompletion related features to give some ituition of what is the common approach for implementing them.
-#todo("todo what are we comparing: Evaluate the tools of what kind of semantic information they use to provide suggestions.")
+We'll be mostly looking at what kind of sematic information the tools use to provide suggestions.

 ==== Clangd
 Clangd#footnote(link("https://clangd.llvm.org/")) is one of the most used autocompletion tools for C/C++.